Some Hearts: Commercial performance

 Some Hearts has since been certified nine times Platinum by the RIAA, and is the fastest-selling debut country album in the history of the SoundScan era, the best-selling solo female debut album in country music history, the best-selling Country album of the last 10 years, and the best-selling album by an American Idol alumni in the U.S. As of December 2015, it has sold over 7,450,000 copies in the United States.
 On October 24, 2016, the album was certified 8× Platinum by the RIAA.
 By December 2007, Some Hearts had sold over 7 million copies worldwide.
 Worldwide sales stand at 10 million copies.
 In December 2009, Billboard announced that the album was the biggest-selling country album of the 2000s decade.
-On August 6, 2016 issue of Billboard, Some Hearts reached No. 7 on the All-time Country Albums chart.
+On August 6, 2016, issue of Billboard, Some Hearts reached No. 7 on the All-time Country Albums chart.
 In October 2021, the album was certified nine times Platinum, with the single "Before He Cheats" certified seven times Platinum.

 Some Hearts won Album of the Year at the 2007 Academy of Country Music Awards, while "Jesus, Take the Wheel" and "Before He Cheats" both won Single of the Year at the 2006 Academy of Country Music Awards and 2007 Country Music Association Awards, respectively.
 At the 49th Grammy Awards, in 2007, Underwood won the Grammy Award for Best New Artist and the Grammy Award for Best Female Country Vocal Performance for "Jesus, Take the Wheel".
 The following year, at the 50th Grammy Awards, Underwood won the Grammy for Best Female Country Vocal Performance for "Before He Cheats", also winning Best Country Song for the songwriters as well as being nominated for Song of the Year.

 Track listing

-Dann Huff produced tracks 3, 6, 8, 9, 11, and 12, Desmond Child produced "Inside Your Heaven", and Mark Bright produced the rest.
+Dann Huff produced tracks 3, 6, 8, 9, 11, and 12, while Mark Bright produced the rest, except where noted.